 A World of Ideas

-Through the Teacher Assistant Program, PDS upper schoolers visit lower school classrooms to work one-on-one with the children.
+Through the Teacher Assistant Program, PDS upper schoolers visit Lower School classrooms to work one-on-one with the children.
 For the older students, it’s a chance to learn something about the art of teaching from masters of the profession.
-For their young counterparts, the attention of these upper school role models is a source of enormous pride and excitement.
-Nowhere is this more clear than when an upper schooler calls out a greeting to a lower school friend who is walking with classmates to gym or to lunch.
+For their young counterparts, the attention of these Upper School role models is a source of enormous pride and excitement, evident on their smiling young faces whenever an upper schooler calls out a greeting to a Lower School friend who is walking with classmates to gym or to lunch.